justinthelaw/uds-rke2/docs/DNS.md

 ## Domain Assumptions

 One of the core assumptions of the `uds-rke2` package is the use of `uds.prod` as the base domain for your production environment.
 This assumption is integral to the DNS and network configuration provided by the package.
-It is based on an existing DNS entry for `*.uds.prod` that resolves to `127.0.0.1`.
+It is based on an existing DNS entry for `*.uds.dev` that resolves to `127.0.0.1`.

 ### CoreDNS Override